Some have started to draw comparisons between downtown Charleston, South Carolina, and Venice.

-Both are slowly sinking into the sea, both flood at the drop of a hat, and both are starting to have a bit of liveability problem.
+Both are slowly sinking into the sea, both flood at the drop of a hat, and both host some of the most impressive boutique hotels in the world.

-It sometimes feels possible to find one of the best boutique hotels in downtown Charleston, SC, on every other block.
+It sometimes feels possible to find one of the most unique boutique hotels in downtown Charleston, SC, on every other other block.

-What is the Best Area to Stay in Charleston, SC?
+What is the best area to stay in Charleston, SC?

 If you’re looking at Charleston hotels in this list, you’re looking for boutique hotels.

 - The French Quarter

 But there are hotels scattered all over the peninsula, suiting various tastes and budgets.
 Check out the best places to stay in Charleston, SC, for more recommendations.
 And yet, the best boutique hotels in downtown Charleston, SC, are going to remain in the above neighborhoods.

-Keep in mind that all the best luxury boutique hotels in downtown Charleston, South Carolina, offer similar amenities.
+Keep in mind that all the best boutique hotels in downtown Charleston, South Carolina, offer similar amenities.
 Some of which include:

-Friendly, professional, and attentive staff
+- Friendly, professional, and attentive staff

-Evening aperitif with some cheese or some other small bites
+- Evening aperitif with some cheese or some other small bites

-Plush, luxurious amenities in your accommodations
+- Plush, luxurious amenities in your accommodations

 And most also feature spas, pools, and fitness centers, though some are limited by their historic structure or location.
 Check their websites for specifics I haven’t covered.
-I recommend always booking direct with the business for the best available rates.
+I recommend always booking directly with the business for the best available rates.
 Several are likely advertising on this website, which helps cover the costs of maintaining this blog.

 4 Cool Hotels in Downtown Charleston, SC